PaxInstruments/t400-electronics/documentation/manual.md

 *  The battery charge level is displayed.
 In this example the battery charge level is approximately 75%.

 ### One thermocouple
 When one thermocouple is connected to the datalogger the screen should appear as below.
+NOTE: The "NoTC" in this graphic need to be changed to "----".

 ![Primary Screenshot](screenshot-onetc-big.png?raw=true)